Politics of Aberdeen: Composition (2003–2007)

 The city council's original composition from 1995 used 43 wards while using the standard first-past-the-post voting system.
 The final group of representative councillors and their political parties using this system were:

 New wards from May 2007

-Before May 2007, councillors represented 43 single-member wards, but since then, all seats were contested by the first-past-the-post electoral system.
-On 5 May 2007, it was the first election to use the single transferable vote system of election and multi-member wards, each ward electing three or four councillors.
+Before May 2007, councillors represented 43 single-member wards, but since then, all seats have been contested by the first-past-the-post electoral system.
+On May 5, 2007, it was the first election to use the single transferable vote system of election and multi-member wards, each ward electing three or four councillors.
 The Local Government Boundary Commission for Scotland completed its final recommendations for new wards for all the council areas of Scotland and for Aberdeen it was concluded that there would be 13 multi-member wards with a total of 43 councillors.
 This system was introduced as a result of the Local Governance (Scotland) Act 2004, and was designed to produce a form of proportional representation.

 The composition of wards changed to: